Effective date: July 28, 2026·Version: privacy-2026-07-28

 If you create an account or sign in:

-- Creator / channel data — for Creator Tools users: connected platform account identifiers (e.g., a connected YouTube channel via OAuth), channel membership and role, and the OAuth tokens needed to act on a connected account.
-[Counsel/privacy to confirm the YouTube API Services data-handling and disclosure requirements that attach to connected-account data and to automated replies — these are governed by the platform's developer terms in addition to this Policy.]
+• Creator / channel data — for Creator Tools users: connected platform account identifiers (e.g., a connected YouTube channel via OAuth), channel membership and role, and the OAuth tokens needed to act on a connected account.
+For a connected YouTube channel specifically, what we access, how long we keep it, and how to revoke access is described in the YouTube Connected-Account Privacy Notice, which is in force and controls where it and this Policy differ.

 3.2 The Analytics Identifier (PostHog distinct_id)